JTCorrin/pnx/README.md

 - An executor whose job it is to loop over each step in the plan and request that the LLM determine what tool it should use, with what input, to fulfill the step.

 Both the planner and the executor are subclasses of the Chain class, which is inspired by the Langchain chain class - although here it is a much simpler, watered down version.
+However, the executor class has a `reviewer` member class which allows the executor to integrate user responses to a plan, as well as reviewing and rewriting plans mid-way through.

 **🔗 Chains:**